Daily Wisconsin COVID-19 Update: 484 New Cases, No Deaths

 No new deaths were recorded or added to the state system, putting the total Wisconsin death toll at 16,423 overall.
 A lag in death reporting statewide has affected these numbers.

-In Milwaukee County, there were 137 new confirmed cases reported and have been 343,004 total cases in the county since the pandemic began.
+In Milwaukee County, there were 61 new confirmed cases reported and have been 343,409 total cases in the county since the pandemic began.
 The 7-day average in the county is 92 cases per day.
-No new deaths were attributed to Milwaukee County, putting the county death toll at 2,502 since the beginning of the pandemic.
+One new death was attributed to Milwaukee County, putting the county death toll at 2,503 since the beginning of the pandemic.

 If you are looking for COVID-19 testing or vaccination, consult the Wisconsin Department of Health Services website.